 - removal of the administrative burden on both the deaneries and employers by supporting the timely transfer of a medical trainee’s information

 - an improved internal transfer process eg. when a trainee moves post, but stays with the same employer

 - enabling the early running of the pre-employment inter-authority transfer process, which will speed up the employment checking process.

 Find out more about ESR

-2. Encourage subscription to the DBS Update Service
+3. Encourage subscription to the DBS Update Service

-Encouraging individuals to subscribe early in the recruitment process to the DBS Update Service can significantly reduce delays and the costs associated with the appointment of temporary workers in highly mobile positions.
+Encouraging individuals to subscribe to the DBS Update Service early in the recruitment process can significantly reduce any delays and costs associated with the appointment of temporary workers in highly mobile positions.
 It also enables the portability of criminal record information.

 If junior doctors are subscribed to the update service, employers may accept their original DBS disclosure certificate.
 A free and instant online check can be carried out by employers.
 This will verify that the applicants criminal record status has not changed since the certificate was first issued.
 Furthermore, it will flag up whether the new position changes the level of DBS check required, or the type of contact they will have with patients.